verhas/javageci/DELEGATOR.md

 the class annotation and `true` on each individual field that needs delegation.

 * `methods` is a filter expression that selects the methods that are to be delegated.
-Because the methods themselves may not be annotated and configured because they may happen to be in a class for which the source code is not there (e.g.: Map in the JDK) the only way to select the methods that are needed to be delegated are filter expressions.
-The configuration parameter `filter` is already used to filter the methods that need delegation, thus the methods in the target class or interface should use a different configuration parameter: `methods`.
+Because the methods themselves may not be annotated and configured because they may happen to be in a class, the delegated class for which the source code is not there (e.g.: Map in the JDK) the only way to select the methods that are needed to be delegated are filter expressions.
+The configuration parameter `filter` is already used to filter the methods that need delegation, thus the methods in the delegated class or interface should use a different configuration parameter:
+`methods`.
 The default value for this parameter is `public & !static`.

 <!-- end snip -->